 IKEA is of course one of the most affordable and accessible brands for furniture, including mattresses.
 So do they have any affordable non-toxic mattresses?

 Although most of their mattresses are made from synthetics like memory foam, they do have one option for a safe mattress made from majority natural materials.
-The VATNESTRÖM ($799 for a queen) is a hybrid mattress that’s made mostly using cotton, wool, linen, latex, and steel.
+The VATNESTRÖM ($849 for a queen) is a hybrid mattress that’s made mostly using cotton, wool, linen, latex, and steel.

 On top of that, IKEA has some good policies in place when it comes to toxic materials for their entire product line.
 They don’t use any PFAS, flame retardants (except where required by law, which is not the U.S.), and their list of banned and restricted substances tends to be more robust than other conventional furniture brands.
+If you’re curious about IKEA and non-toxic furniture, I did a full deep dive to answer all your burning questions.

-If you’re stressed about the financial burden of buying a new mattress but you’re really trying to reduce the amount of toxins in your life, try to remember that transitioning to a low-tox lifestyle is a process, and switching your mattress is probably not an urgent matter.
-Try to be patient and flexible with yourself and just do what you can.
+If you’re stressed about the financial burden of buying a new mattress but you’re really trying to reduce the amount of toxins in your life, try to remember that transitioning to a low-tox lifestyle is a process.

 Here are some free and less-expensive things you can do in the meantime:

-• Ditch the conventional candles, air fresheners, and sprays.
+3. Ditch the conventional candles, air fresheners, and sprays.

 And if you want some more quick tips and other recommendations for non-toxic products delivered to your inbox each week, sign up for Filtered Fridays.